camfeghali/my-docs/content/aws-practitioner/compute-services/other-compute-services.md

 ## AWS Batch

-Allows you to process large workloads in smalles chunks (or batches).
+Allows you to process large workloads in smaller chunks (or batches).

-* Runs hundreds / thousands of smalles **batch processing** jobs.
+* Runs hundreds / thousands of smaller **batch processing** jobs.
 * **Dynamically** provisions instances based on volumes.